mmpx12/pwndb/README.md

 - 2000 result max
 - 45 sec of max_execution_time
-- only "like results" (for [pwndb.py](https://github.com/davidtavarez/pwndb))
+- Only "like results" (for [pwndb.py](https://github.com/davidtavarez/pwndb))
-- reverse password search
+- Reverse password search
+- Check if pwndb server is up
+- ...

 ## Install: